ow2-proactive/scheduling-abstraction-layer/endpoints/10-cluster-endpoints.md

     "nodeCandidateId": "{{WorkerNodeCandidate}}",
     "cloudId": "{{cloud_name}}"
   }
-  // ....
 ]
 ```

 **Reply:** JSON format represented with the [ClusterNodeDefinition](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/ClusterNodeDefinition.java) and status values corresponding to ones observed in ProActive dashboard.

-Note that `nodeName` should be unique name for each new worker node to be added.
-It must follow naming conventions (no spaces, special characters, or uppercase letters), as it will be used as part of the cluster node identifier.
+- `nodeName`: The unique name for each new worker node to be added.
+It must follow naming conventions (no spaces, special characters, or uppercase letters), as this will be used as part of the cluster node identifier.

+- `nodeCandidateId`: The ID of the existing worker node candidate, which serves as a template for the new nodes.

+- `cloudId`: Identifier for the cloud environment where the new worker nodes will be deployed.

+It is possible to add as many worker nodes as needed for new application replicas in one call.

 ### 10.7- ScaleIn endpoint: